Malt-Frosted Newcastle Brown Ale Chocolate Cake

 1 teaspoon Vanilla Extract

 Start by preheating your oven to 160C.
-Take 3 small sandwich cake tins and grease them well with butter.
-For extra ease, line them with baking paper on the bottom to ensure they come out nicely.
+Take 3 small 7” sandwich cake tins and grease them well with butter.
+You could also use a 9” springform tin for one large, single layer cake.
+For extra ease, line the tins with a baking paper round on the bottom to ensure the cakes slip out nicely.

-This cake is a melting method cake, which involves melting the ingredients together instead of beating or creaming them in a mixing bowl.
+This cake is a melting method cake, which involves simply melting the ingredients together.
 Take a large saucepan and add 300ml of Newcastle Brown Ale.
-Bring it up to a heat on the hob until it is steaming hot and on the verge of boiling, then lower the heat.
-Add in 200g of unsalted butter and 100ml of oil, and stir over a low heat until the butter has melted into ale.
+Bring it up to a heat on the hob until it is on the verge of boiling, then immediately lower the heat.
+Add in 200g of unsalted butter and 100ml of oil, and stir over a low heat until the butter has completely melted into the ale.

-Once the butter has melted, turn off the heat completely and add in 250g of light brown sugar and 225g of caster sugar.
+Remove the pan from the heat and add 250g of light brown sugar and 250g of caster sugar.
 Stir until dissolved.

-Into the ale mixture, add 150ml of soured cream and stir with a whisk until mixed in.
-If the soured cream forms clumps, don’t panic, these will disappear once the dry ingredients are added.
+Into the ale mixture, add 150ml of soured cream (full-fat yoghurt) and stir with a whisk until mixed in.
+If the soured cream forms clumps - don’t worry - these will disappear once the dry ingredients are added.

-After adding the sugars and soured cream, the temperature of the mixture should be about body-warmth.
-Crack in 3 eggs and whisk into the mixture until combined, followed by 2 teaspoons of vanilla extract.
+Crack 3 eggs into the mixture followed by 2 teaspoons of vanilla extract.
+Whisk well into combined.

 Now we will prepare the dry ingredients.
-Add 300g of plain flour to a mixing bowl, followed by 120g of cocoa, 1 teaspoon of sodium bicarb (baking soda) and 1/2 teaspoon of salt.
-Fork together until roughly combined.
+Add 300g of plain flour to your wet mixture followed by 120g of cocoa, 1 teaspoon of sodium bicarb (baking soda) and 1/2 teaspoon of salt.
+Slowly fold all of the dry ingredients into the batter until no lumps remain to be seen.
+You will have quite a runny batter - which guarantees moisture in the cake - but this is exactly how it should be.

-Pour the batter evenly amongst 3 sandwich tins and place into a 160C oven for 25-30 minutes until cooked. if you distribute the cakes across two oven shelves, make sure you swap them around halfway through cooking (around 12 minutes in).
-When they’re finished, skewer the middle of the cake with a knife or a piece of spaghetti to make sure it is cooked through; it will come out clean if it is.
+Pour the batter evenly amongst 3 sandwich tins (or one springform tin) and place into a 160C oven for 25-30 minutes until cooked. if you distribute the cakes across two oven shelves, make sure you swap them around halfway through cooking (around 12 minutes in) so they cook evenly.
+When they’re finished, skewer the middle of the cake with a knife or a piece of spaghetti to make sure it is cooked through; it will come out clean if it is, with no liquid batter coating the skewer..
 Leave the cakes to cool completely before icing.

-Once all of the icing sugar is mixed into the butter, add a teaspoon of vanilla extract and 2 sticky tablespoons of malt extract and give the buttercream a final mix to distribute the flavourings through.
+Once all of the icing sugar is mixed into the butter, add a teaspoon of vanilla extract with 2 tablespoons of malt extract and give the buttercream a final mix to distribute the flavourings throughout.

 Spread the cakes liberally with the malt buttercream and stack them into 3 tiers, with a final swirl of buttercream on the top.